HugoQuinn2/fxpopup/README.md

   </a>
 </p>

-FxPopup It is a javafx library for displaying notifications in a very simple way.
+FxPopup is a JavaFX library that simplifies the creation of automatic forms and popup messages with minimal effort.
+With just a single line of code, developers can generate dynamic forms or display messages, while maintaining the flexibility to use custom views for both functionalities.

 ## Maven
 ```xml